-The Clock Source could either be the internal oscillator (CLKSEL=1) of the device or an external clock (CLKSEL=0) could be an input from another HDSP211X display for the synchronization of blinking for multiple displays.
+The Clock Source could either be the internal oscillator (CLKSEL=1) of the device or an external clock (CLKSEL=0) could be an input from another HDSP211X display for synchronizing blinking for multiple displays.

 The Display Multiplexer controls the Row Drivers so no additional logic is required for a display system.

 The Display has eight digits.
-Each digit has 35 LEDs clustered into a 5 x 7 dot matrix.
+Each digit has 35 LEDs.